 Charlie Stewart is the Outreach Manager for Ohio Voice.
-They focus on community and relationship building, project management, outreach, communications and capacity and needs analysis for civic engagement programs.
+They focus on community and relationship building, incubation and onboarding, project management, outreach, and capacity and needs analysis for civic engagement programs.

 Training & Fellowship Manager